cgwire/kitsu/docs/getting-started-production/README.md

 Below you have the name of the column. the (+) next to **Name** ![Add custom column](../img/getting-started/add_column_custom.png) is here to create a new custom column.
 Then you have the name of the task type column.

-On the far right of the screen, next to the scroll bar, is the option to hide and display text column
+On the far right of the screen, next to the scroll bar, is the option to hide and display a text column
 ![Display/hide text column](../img/getting-started/visible_column_detail.png).

-In this example, we have created a **Studio** and **test** custom column.
+We have created a **Studio** and **test** custom column in this example.

 The last part (4), at the bottom of the screen, is the sum-up of your displayed page.
 It means the sum up will update if you filter the page.